calebschoepp/caleb-www/content/blog/adding_a_list_data_type_to_lox.md

 ## Garbage Collection

 Ensuring that garbage collection was working correctly was the most difficult part of the implementation.
-On its face, it is relatively simple task.
-To wire up lists to the collector we need to handle two switch-cases in `memory.c`.
+On its face, it is a relatively simple task.
+To wire up lists to the garbage collector we need to handle two switch-cases in `memory.c`.
 In `blackenObject` we mark every item in the list.

 ```c++
 case OBJ_LIST: {